Mayoralty of Dianne Feinstein: Appointments

 Feinstein stated that another homosexual person should be appointed to replace Harvey Milk on the Board of Supervisors following his assassination.
 On January 8, 1979, she appointed Harry Britt, a homosexual, to fill the vacancy created by Milk's assassination.
 Feinstein pledged to appoint Don Horanzy to replace Dan White on the Board of Supervisors, but postponed his appointment due to a possible conflict of interest.
 She appointed Horanzy to the Board of Supervisors on December 7, 1978.
 Feinstein also appointed Louise Renne, an environmental law expert and former deputy attorney general, to serve out the remaining three years of her own term on the Board of Supervisors.
 Feinstein appointed Willie Kennedy to the Board of Supervisors in 1981, following the death of Ella Hill Hutch.

 She appointed Richard Sklar as general manager of the San Francisco Public Utilities Commission on February 14, 1979.
 She appointed Joe Perry to serve on the Recreation and Parks Commission.
 Feinstein was criticized by members of the gay community and Britt for naming a heterosexual person to a seat traditionally held by homosexual people on the Board of Permit Appeals.

-Feinstein appointed James Lazarus to serve as her deputy mayor in 1983, replacing Rudy Nothenberg.
+Moscone appointed Bernard Teitelbaum and Rudy Nothenberg as his deputy mayors, but Teitelbaum left Feinstein's administration in 1979.
+Hadley Roff, a former reporter who had political connections to Joseph Alioto, Ted Kennedy, Edmund Muskie, and John V. Tunney, was selected by Feinstein to replace Teitelbaum and served until his resignation during Agnos' administration in 1989.
+James Lazarus was appointed to replace Nothenberg as deputy mayor in 1983.

 Feinstein stated in a letter that she would not fire Police Chief Charles Gain, with her stating that she would "support the chief".
 However, she later asked for the police commission to replace Gain after he had been criticized for being too lenient during the White Night riots, which caused a no-confidence vote by the San Francisco Police Officers Association that Gain lost by a vote of 1,081 to 22.
 She appointed Cornelius P. Murphy II to replace Gain.
 Murphy served until 1986, when he resigned and Feinstein appointed Frank Jordan to replace him.